 - abdominal pain or cramping

-- bloating in the abdomen
+- bloating in your abdomen

 - weight loss

-- blood in your bowel movements
+- blood in your stool

 - urgent need to move your bowels

-- chills and/or fever
+- chills or fever

 - stool samples

-Medically Reviewed by: George Krucik, MD
+Medically Reviewed by: Judith Marcin, MD

 Published By: Healthline Networks, Inc.